jaehyunpark-atom/John-is-me/README.md

-Hi my name is JaeHyun Park /n
+Hi my name is JaeHyun Park.
-Nice to meet you /n
+Nice to meet you!
-I will be a developer /n
+I will be a developer.
 See you soon world!